 Take Surfshark as an example.
-Surfshark doesn’t even use PPTP, L2TP, or IPSec as they no longer provide a satisfactory level of security.
-Instead, it runs on OpenVPN, who know how to play nice with NAT, and IKEv2, which may need PPTP support.
+Surfshark doesn’t even use PPTP, L2TP, or IPSec, as they no longer provide a satisfactory level of security.
+Instead, it runs on Wireguard, OpenVPN, or IKEv2.

-So it happens that you need to have a VPN passthrough on your router.
+So you need a VPN passthrough on your router.
 As a modern device, it’s likely to have it already.
 You may just need to turn it on.
-You can do it via the interface that your router uses in general.
+You can do it via the interface that controls all of the other functions of the router.

 Here’s how it looks on a TP-Link Archer 7 router:

-Every manufacturer has a different interface, so check their website or your router manual!
+Every manufacturer provides a different interface, so check their website or your router manual!